Frequently Asked Questions (FAQs)

 BLS data on nonfatal workplace injuries and illnesses come from the Survey of Occupational Injuries and Illnesses

-(SOII), an annual survey of roughly 250,000 private employers, State governments, and local governments.
+(SOII), an annual survey of approximately 230,000 private employers, State governments, and local governments.
 Establishments

 selected for the survey are required to maintain a log of worker injuries for a year; the log is developed by the Occupational